awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-remediationconfiguration.md

 `TargetVersion`  <a name="cfn-config-remediationconfiguration-targetversion"></a>
 Version of the target\.
 For example, version of the SSM document\.
+If you make backward incompatible changes to the SSM document, you must call PutRemediationConfiguration API again to ensure the remediations can run\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)